The Golden Bird: Western Africa

 In a tale from the Ndowe people of Equatorial Guinea, Los tres reyes ("The Three Kings"), there are three kings, one that owns an orchard, the second a golden bird and the third a golden horse.
 The golden bird flies over to the first king's orchard to eat fruits, which greatly inconveniences the first king.
 So he announces that whoever brings him the bird, shall marry his daughter.
 A youth leaves his village and walks to the second king to get the bird, which he brings to the first king, and later to the third king to get golden horse.
 However, the youth has a last task from the first king: raze a mountain to the ground.
-With the help of an old woman, the youth fullills the task and marries the princess.
+With the help of an old woman, the youth fulfills the task and marries the princess.
 He then prepares to go back to his village with the bird, the horse, and his wife, but the old woman appears again to warn him that his brothers will trick him and steal his possessions and his wife.

 In another tale from the Ndowe people with the title Los cuatro reyes ("The Four Kings"), there live four kings, one with a golden apple tree, another that owns a golden bird, a third a golden horse, and the fourth has a golden daughter.
 The son of the first king watches over the golden apple tree for the thieving golden bird, and later goes on a quest for the golden horse and the fourth king's golden daughter, with the help of a leopard.